AtlantaL/Text-Analysis-Visualization-of-Twitter-Posts/README.md

 To see if our findings could be further strengthened via data triangulation, we pulled data from other platforms (Google Trends & Reddit).
 Even though we only had three months of data to work with, we looked to see if there were any temporal relations self-reported tweet counts and relevant search topics in Google.
 Multiple subreddit posts were mined and used for visual comparison to twitter posts in bigrams.

 Finally, we plotted a barplot dendrogram to visualize the results of Latent Dirichlet allocation (LDA).
-LDA is a natural language processing technique that allows us to conduct topic modelling and explain where and how the text is similar (do the words fall into discrete topics?).
+LDA is a natural language processing technique that falls into the topic modelling category.
+This allows us to discover relationships between a large set of words to see if there is a hidden semantic structure behind it (i.e. do the words fall into discrete topics?).